AP Chemistry FRQ Room

 Medium

-A student performs a calorimetry experiment and uses the data below to determine the enthalpy change
+A student carries out a multistep synthesis experiment to determine the enthalpy of formation (ΔHf)

 Medium